valeriansaliou/giggle/README.md

 Only JSJaCJingle.js raw sources are provided in this repository.
 Those are not usable out-of-the-box for production purposes.
 You first need to build the library components locally.

-Our automated build system requires that you have NodeJS, NPM, GruntJS, Bower (+ bower-installer) and Java on your machine.
-UNIX systems (MacOS, Linux) are recommended to proceed build.
+**Important: our automated build system requires that you have NodeJS, NPM, GruntJS, Bower (+ bower-installer) and Java on your machine.
+UNIX systems (MacOS, Linux) are recommended to proceed build.**

 If you already have NodeJS and NPM installed, you can simply install GruntJS and Bower: